-Celtics’ Enes Kanter appears to take shots at Lebron James over his criticism of Hong Kong tweet
+Celtics’ Enes Kanter appears to take shots at LeBron James over his criticism of Hong Kong tweet

-Boston Celtics center Enes Kanter on Tuesday appeared to take shots at NBA superstar Lebron James after he criticized Houston Rockets general manager Daryl Morey for tweeting in support of pro-democracy protesters in Hong Kong.
+Boston Celtics center Enes Kanter on Tuesday appeared to take shots at NBA superstar LeBron James after he criticized Houston Rockets general manager Daryl Morey for tweeting in support of pro-democracy protesters in Hong Kong.

 The now-deleted tweet, “Fight for Freedom.
 Stand with Kong,” set off a firestorm within the NBA and in China, prompting authorities there to cancel publicity events and news conferences and to ban the last week of an exhibition game between the Brooklyn Nets and James’ Los Angeles Lakers.